 Golden Oreo cake layers with a delicious cookie buttercream and a simple white chocolate ganache.
-The vanilla version of your favourite cookies and cream cake!
+The vanilla version of your favorite cookies and cream cake!

 This Golden Oreo Cake has been a long time coming.
 I had intended to make it years ago but updated and revamped my Oreo Cake recipe instead.
 The irony is that I much prefer Golden Oreos to any other kind — original included.